Victoria Spartz: Russian invasion of Ukraine

 Spartz called the Russian invasion of Ukraine starting in early 2022 "a genocide of the Ukrainian people by a crazy man".
 Spartz was one of the first US officials to call Russian actions "war crimes".
 At the time of the invasion, Spartz had family still living in Ukraine, including her grandmother, who was living in Chernihiv, which was under siege by Russia.

 During the ongoing invasion, Spartz traveled to Ukraine twice in April 2022.
 The first time was an unannounced visit to Bucha with U.S. Senator Steve Daines.
 Spartz and Daines were the first two U.S. officials to visit Ukraine since the war started.
 The second trip was to Lviv, Kyiv, and Odesa with Representative Tim Walberg.
-During the trip, Spartz met with Metropolitan Epifaniy.
+During the trip, Spartz met with Epiphanius of Kyiv.
 Spartz has been critical of the speed and effectiveness of international humanitarian aid efforts.

 In July 2022, Spartz criticized Ukrainian president Volodymyr Zelenskyy, accusing him of "playing politics and theater" and not governing seriously.
 In an interview with Ukrainian press, she accused the country's leaders of not preparing for war and not understanding the war's importance.
 She asserted that there is insufficient monitoring of U.S.-provided weaponry, and that Congress needs to take control in this area.